disce-omnes/eslint-config-base/README.md

 - Maximum cyclomatic complexity is 3
 - Maximum nesting depth is 3
 - Maximum number of lines in a file is 300 (excluding empty lines & comments)
-- Maximum number of lines in a function is 50 (excluding empty lines & comments)
+- Maximum number of lines in a function is 50 (including empty lines & comments)
 - Maximum number of params in a function is 3
 - Maximum number of statements in a function is 20